AldehilS/react-course-coderhouse/README.md

 ## Usage

 Once the project is running, you can see the Navbar with the brand name and buttons for Products, About us, and Contact sections.
 The CartWidget icon with a badge and the welcome message from the ItemListContainer will also be displayed.

+## License

+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) and [NOTICE](NOTICE) files for details.

+## Image Copyright

+Please note that the image `src/assets/logo.png` is not covered by the Apache License, Version 2.0.
+The rights to this image are reserved by Aldehil de Jesús Sánchez Hernández.
+Unauthorized use of this image is prohibited without explicit permission.